A female sitting at the end of a bizarre garden on a spiral landscape. All items in the scene are 3D

 This is how the author and Jungian psychoanalyst Clarissa Pinkola Estés describes dreams.
 Dream-sharing has a central place in many traditions, where dreams are treasured as a valuable source of wisdom and insight.

-My apporach to working with dreams draws mainly on transactional analysis and is informed by group analytic theory and practice.
+My approach to working therapeutically with dreams, draws mainly on transactional analysis and my wide-ranging interests in art, spirituality, story-telling and the symbolic.
+All of my therapeutic groupwork is further informed by group analytic theory and practice.

 Dream-sharing is a way to connect with others as we explore unconscious material, in the context of our internal world, our social and cultural environment and our relationships with others.
 This can have a range of therapeutic benefits including overcoming feelings of anxiety, loneliness and grief and building greater self-confidence, resourcefulness and sense of belonging.

 Dreams are an under-used creative resource.
 They contain the personal, the social and the archetypal.
-They offer clues to our deepest feelings.
+They offer clues to our deepest feelings and desires.
 The language of dreams is symbol and metaphor.
 Like a letter baked in a pie, dreams can hold layers of meaning some immediately obvious, some hidden just beneath the surface.

 Working with your dreams and the dreams of others, in a confidential, therapeutic space, provides opportunities to: